nnish16/FRT_internship_project/README.md

 Industry Name:

 Fin Tech

 Project Title:

-Cryptovest (A crypto and blockchain info provider)
+Cryptovest (A crypto and blockchain info provider with a bot)

 Problem Statement/Opportunity: